Mason Mount injury: Chelsea star taken off against Valencia with ankle problem | Goal.com

 Mount, Tammy Abraham and Fikayo Tomori have impressed under Lampard, with all three of the academy products having spent last season on loan in the Championship.

-Abraham is tied with Sergio Aguero for the league's Golden Boot standings, having scored seven goals for the club thus far.
+Abraham is tied for first along with Sergio Aguero in the league's Golden Boot standings, having scored seven goals thus far.

 The youngsters have even earned comparisons to Manchester United’s fabled Class of '92, as Chelsea have recovered with two wins and two draws since a 4-0 opening-day loss at Manchester United.